I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 The world is full of weird and strange things.
 You don't have to look far for ideas.
 Friends, family, news stories, experiences that have been meaningful to you or ones that have caused you the most unrest are places to start.

-They just discovered fifteen new species of birds?
-Could there be an unwritten origin story about them or were they dropped off by aliens to invade the world?
+They just discovered 15 new species of birds?
+Could there be an unwritten origin story about them, or were they dropped off by aliens to invade the world?

 Sources of Inspiration

 crafts, DIY projects, advice you can give